xliu510/CALDataAnalytics2018/11_Web_Visualization/README.md

-# Welcome to my Web Visualization Dashboard
+# Welcome to My Web Visualization Dashboard Project

 This project gave me the opportunity to share data via the internet.
 Using what I have learned with HTML, CSS and Bootstrap.
 I have created a responsive website to showcase the Python-API project I worked on earlier.